A Thorny Debate in Plate Tectonics May Finally Be Resolved

 That finding fleshes out our understanding of continental plates significantly.
 Conventional accounts of the continental-plate system describe vast islands of rock drifting on a hidden subterranean sea of magma.
 The truth is both more and less dramatic: Tharimena and his colleagues say that, below the lithospheric line, rock in the mantle is slightly melted by increased pressure.
 Rock at the top of the asthenosphere is perhaps 1 percent melted, overall—but that tiny amount of melt is enough to lubricate continental drift.

-“Our results suggests that this lower boundary of the asthenosphere is quite sharp i.e. there is an abrupt change in seismic velocity,” Therimena told me in an an email.
+“Our results suggests that this lower boundary of the asthenosphere is quite sharp, i.e., there is an abrupt change in seismic velocity,” Tharimena told me in an an email.
 It is too sharp to be caused by heat or chemical change alone, they say.

 “When you have a velocity that changes that much, it’s very hard to do, and one of the only ways to do it is to add a liquid phase,” said Lee.
 “This is the first paper to suggest a low-velocity zone below continents.”